 An array of objects representing the dimensions to be stored in the output.
-Each dimension is specified with a string name, a string type, and a string size.
+Each dimension is specified with a string name and a string type.
 Typically this field does not need to be specified as it will be inferred from the data itself.